RuthAndRoth/Max/Contrib/Ada Radius/README.md

 # Contrib/Ada Radius

-current Blender export/viewer import workflow
+Current Blender export/viewer import workflow

 Make sure armature, with all bones used, is visible in scene.
 With mesh facing forward in Blender and all transforms applied, select all components except armature, File > Export Collada (dae.)